Data-driven control on encrypted data: Implementation details for online solution

 \subsubsection{Vector encoding}

 each ciphertext encodes and encrypts multiple values, i.e. a vector or a column matrix.
 Via this type of encoding, we aim to keep the minimum possible depth as in the previous two versions, but minimize the memory requirements for ciphertexts, from $O((S+t)^2)$ to $O(S+t)$.
-At the same time, we want to decrease the number of computations, from $O((S+t)^3)$ to $O((S+t)^2)$, and maintain the same rotation key storage $O((S+t)^2)$.
+At the same time, we want to decrease the rotation key storage from $O((S+t)^2)$ to $O(S+t)$ and keep the number of computations at number of computations at $O((S+t)^2)$.

 With the previous ``hybrid" encoding on the inputs in Appendix~\ref{subsubsec:hybrid}, used in~\cite{Alexandru2020towards}, we found it preferable to encode the entries of $\mbf M_t^{-1}$ in individual ciphertexts in order to avoid masking when computing the desired result, which would have increased the depth.
 However, we found that using redundancy in the stored variables, i.e., repeating the elements in vector encoding of the input columns, along with completely rewriting the way the operations are performed, can alleviate this issue and keep the same depth as before.